 Flugväggen:

-40 meters from the main wall is Flugväggen, which is an eight to ten meters low-angle crag with a couple of nice routes that give more climbing than you might think.
+40 meters from the main wall is Flugväggen, which is an eight to ten-meter low-angle crag with a couple of nice routes that give more climbing than you might think.
 Unfortunately, the moss tends to grow pretty quickly in this sector, although the centre part usually is in better shape.
 Bring a brush.
 Here are also a couple of unreported bolted routes.

 Skeppsättningen: